Spotlight on… When is an audit required and what are the options for UK companies?

 As early as possible, consider how these requirements and choices fit your company profile and plan your financial reporting appropriately.
 Take early advice as necessary so that you can prepare.
 And if you’re not sure whether you need to undertake an audit, get in touch.

-If you would like to discuss the above matter or to confirm how this impacts your company, please get in touch with your usual Blick Rothenberg contact or Nick Winters using the details below or this form.
+If you would like to discuss the above matter or to confirm how this impacts your company, please get in touch with your usual Blick Rothenberg contact or Nick Winters using the form below.